ruskid/yii2-stripe/README.md

 ?>
 ```
 Example of a custom form.
 StripeForm is an <b>extended ActiveForm</b> so you can perform validation of amount and other attributes you want.
-You can change the token name that will be sent to your action and error's container id.
+Use of <b>Jquery Payment library</b> is optional, you can disable format and validation and write your own implementation.
 You can also change JsExpression for response and request handlers.

 ```php
 use ruskid\stripe\StripeForm;